AndreiBoris/toronto-theatre-map/plan.md

 first time the page is loaded.
 Measure the difference.
 9. Maybe try to get the second section from wikipedia on the theatres cause the first is a bit general for some.
+10. Make sure that the program fails gracefully when not enough information about a theatre location is provided (no address OR position)

 ### TODO